GREAT BASS ALBUMS

 Drama (Yes)

-Features a fretless on "Run Through the Light," played by singer Trevor Horn.
-He didn't really wanna play the part, but Chris insisted, who himself plays piano on the track (which is buried in the mix and barely audible lol), in what I can only imagine was a cheeky throwback to the music video for "Then," an early Yes song in which Chris and then keyboard player Tony Kaye are seen playing each other's instruments.
-Other than that, look out for the sick solo at the end of "Does It Really Happen?" and the sonic bass riff in "Tempus Fugit."
+Features a fretless on "Run Through the Light", played by singer Trevor Horn.
+He didn't really wanna play the part, but Chris insisted, who himself plays piano on the track (which is barely audible lol) in what I can only imagine was a cheeky throwback to the music video for "Then", an early Yes song in which Chris and then keyboard player Tony Kaye are seen playing each other's instruments.
+Other than that, look out for the sick solo at the end of "Does It Really Happen?" and the Dorian bass riff in "Tempus Fugit".

 Fish Out of Water (Chris Squire)